-- -Incorporation of structure log cribs, downed trees, etc. to promote fisheries - -Additional shoreline and interstitial space will add some level of fisheries benefits - -Shad Production (rock habitat?) - -Protection of existing resources a priority.
-Otter dens, eagle nests, hardwoods on west shore... - -Incorporation of an overwintering area could be helpful with carp problem - -It would be good to consider mussels.
-Any way to construct habitat for backwater species? - -Crayfish, cricket frogs, or mudpuppies?
+-Incorporation of structure - log onlss, downed trees, etc. to promote fisheries -Additional shoreline and intersitial space will add some level of fisheries benefits -Shad Production (rock habitat?) -Protection of existing resources a priority.
+Other dens, eagle nests, hardwoods on west shore... -Incorporation of an overwintering area could be helpful with carp problem -It would be good to consider musels.
+Any way to construct habitat for backwater species? -Crayfish, cricket frogs, or mudpuppies?